Compare the best robo-advisors in 2022

 What is a robo advisor?

 A digital platform that automatically manages an investment portfolio by using advanced software and algorithms to decide which assets to invest in.
-This is in opposition to a traditional investment account that’s controlled by a human being who picks which stocks to buy and sell.
+This is in opposition to a traditional investment account that’s controlled by a human being who picks the best stocks to buy and sell.

 Robo advisors are typically ideal for beginners as they do almost all of the work for you.
 They’re cheap, require virtually no maintenance, and often don’t have any minimum investment so you can get started with as much or as little money as you like.